Nextwave: Merchandise

 The entire Nextwave team was represented in HeroClix form in the Giant Size X-Men (GSX) set.
 The team of five figures equals an even 500 points.

 The Captain

 The Captain (formerly Captain ☠☠☠☠, with the crosses denoting censorship of an expletive) is a fictional character appearing in American comic books published by Marvel Comics.
 He is a satiric superhero appearing in the book Nextwave.
 He was created by Warren Ellis and Stuart Immonen and first appeared in Nextwave #1 (January 2006).

-In 2006, Editor-in-Chief Joe Quesada stated that Nextwave's setting was in a universe separate from the main Marvel continuity.
-However, recent issues of Official Handbook of the Marvel Universe, as well as Civil War: Battle Damage Report, consistently place Nextwave's activities in mainstream continuity.
+In 2006, Marvel editor-in-chief Joe Quesada stated that Nextwave's setting was in a universe separate from the main Marvel continuity.
+However, issues of Official Handbook of the Marvel Universe, as well as Civil War: Battle Damage Report, place Nextwave's activities in mainstream continuity.

 According to Warren Ellis's series proposal (within Volume 1's collection of stories), he stated that the Captain was pretty much every pointless character who utilized "Captain" in his codename.